locationtech/jts/doc/JTSOp.md

   * `-v`
 * Load external spatial functions dynamically (as a Java class with static methods)
   * `-geomfunc classname`
-* chain operations together by writing/reading input from `stdin` and using OS piping
+* chain operations together by writing/reading input from `stdin` and using shell piping

 ## Examples